-"Dr. Agasa's been called on some urgent business." she said, not looking up from the book she was reading as she sat in an easy chair, "Apparently it's a chance to patent one of his inventions.
-He has to leave immediately, though, to catch the last train."
+"Professor Agasa's been called on some urgent business," she said, not looking up from the book she was reading as she sat in an easy chair, "Apparently it's a chance to patent one of his inventions.
+He has to leave immediately if he is going to catch the last train."

 "Wait a second..."
 Ran said as a thought occurred to her, "Are you going, too, Ai-chan?"

-"Doctor!"
+"Professor!"
 Ran yelled suddenly.
-Ai and Dr. Agasa both jumped a bit at the unexpected outburst.
+Ai and Professor Agasa were both startled at the unexpected outburst.